Global Site Navigation (use tab and down arrow)

 Several recent national surveys have indicated that there is a shortage of physicists in almost all parts of Canada.
 This situation will become even more acute in the next decade and thus physicists will be great in demand.

 Physics graduates are highly sought after employees.
-Here are some the careers you may want to consider pursuing with your major:
+Examples of the careers you may want to consider pursuing with your major:

 • Laboratory technician